vaibhavviii01/vudgirka_portfolio/final-project-part-one.md

 2. Grammarly. (n.d.).
 Grammarly: Free writing AI assistance [Software].
 Grammarly, Inc. Retrieved September 25, 2025, from https://www.grammarly.com

 ## AI acknowledgements
 I used Grammarly to review my written work to verify that it was clear, grammatically correct, and tone consistent throughout.
+I used Chatgpt to organise my storyline and help me to brainstorm titles.